Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 \paragraph{Techniques.} Many of our results ultimately require showing that, under suitable conditions, \(\RFE\) hits a polynomial \(p\).
-A recurring analysis fulfills this role in the proofs of \cref{thm.ideal.generators,thm.ideal.membership,thm.roabp}, as well as several of the other results.
-We take intuition from the analytic setting (e.g., \(\FF = \RR\)) and study the behavior of \(p(\RFE)\) as a function of the seed when the seed's zeroes and poles are near the abscissas of chosen variables of \(p\).
-The behavior is dominated by the contributions of the monomials of \(p\) for which the variables with abscissas near zeros have minimal degree and the variables with abscissas near poles have maximal degree.
-Thus we may analyze a first approximation to \(p(\RFE)\) by ``zooming in'' on the contributions of the monomials in which the chosen variables have extremal degrees.
+A recurring analysis fulfills this role in the proofs of \expref{Theorems}{thm.ideal.generators},~\ref{thm.ideal.membership},~and~\ref{thm.roabp}.
+We take intuition from the analytic setting (\eg, \(\FF = \R\)) and study the behavior of \(p(\RFE)\) as a function of the seed's zeroes and poles.
+When they are near the abscissas of chosen variables of \(p\), the behavior is dominated by the contributions of the monomials of \(p\) for which the variables with abscissas near zeros have minimal degree and the variables with abscissas near poles have maximal degree.
+This allows us to analyze a first approximation to \(p(\RFE)\) by ``zooming in'' on the contributions of the monomials in which the chosen variables have extremal degrees.
 If the first approximation is nonzero, then we can conclude that \(\RFE\) hits \(p\).
-We capture the technique in our Zoom Lemma (\manualcref{Lemma}{lem.multi-zsub-deriv}).
+We capture the technique in our Zoom Lemma (\expref{Lemma}{lem.multi-zsub-deriv}).
 Formal Laurent series can express the analytic intuition purely algebraically.
 We provide a proof from first principles that does not require any background in Laurent series and works over all fields.